advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 Figure 7-1.
 Impact of redo log optimization under different concurrency levels.

-The results in the figure show a significant improvement in throughput at low concurrency levels but a decrease at high concurrency levels.
+The results in the figure show a significant improvement in throughput at a concurrency level of 100 but a decrease at high concurrency levels.
 This decrease can be attributed to two potential reasons:

 1. **Unsolved Foundational Flaws:** During the transformation process, foundational problems may not have been fully addressed.
 2. **Interference from Multiple Queue Bottlenecks:** Problems similar to multi-queue bottlenecks interfering with each other may arise.
 Although performance in some areas has improved, other bottlenecks have worsened under high concurrency.